Xr7-Code/SnowFoxOS-v2/README.md

 SnowFoxOS is built on a different belief:

 > *Your computer belongs to you.
 Not to Microsoft.
 Not to anyone else.*
-> *No telemetry.
+> *No telemetry or background data collection.
 No ads.
-No subscriptions.
-No one is watching.*
+No subscriptions.*
 > *You are not a product.
 You are not data.
 You are a person.*
 >
 > — Alexander Valentin Ludwig